ShubhamSharma890/Unified-Mentor-Internship-Projects/README.md

 # Unified-Mentor-Internship-Projects
-This public repo is regarding my projects for internship in Unified Mentor.
+This public repo is regarding my projects during my internship in Unified Mentor.